leonidmedved/TOFD-dataset/README.md

 - training segmentation models (U‑Net, U‑Net++, Attention U‑Net, etc.),
 - testing robustness on synthetic vs. real data,
 - developing signal filtering and post-processing methods.

+## License

+This dataset is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+You are free to use and modify the data for research and educational purposes, but commercial use is not permitted.
+See the [LICENSE](./LICENSE) file for details.